htminuslab/Efinix_T20_Dev_Board/EfinixLoader/README.md

 Pin A15 is now in push-pull output mode with a weak pull-up.

-To disable the pull-up simply issue the -setdira command again.
+To disable the pull-up simply issue the **-setdira** command again.

-I would recommend you only modify the pins which have no alternative function or are used for programming.
+I would recommend you only modify the pins which have no alternative function.
 Thus good pins to start with are PA15, PC15, PB1, PB3, PB6.
 PA15 is connected to GPIOL32_CTRL4 which is a high-out signal and hence suited for a global signals like reset.

 <span style="color:red">Please note there are no current limiting resistors between the STM32C071 and the T20Q100F3, so the user is responsible to not drive both the STM32C071 pin and the T20Q100F3 pin at the same time!</span>